AJRepo/pietimer_kivy/README.md

 sha256sum -c ../SHA256SUMS
 ```

-2. Connect your device and run
+2. Connect your device via a USB cable (in USB Debugging Mode), and run

 `adb devices`